 Introduction

 Minot [mai·not] is a robot development toolset written in Rust and developed at the Computer Engineering Group at the Osnabrück University.
-It provides tools for developing and verifying robot perception software.
+It provides tools for developing and verifying robot software.

 Minot also runs as a ROS node.
 In that case, just prefix the usual ROS CLI: